Creating the Streets We Want

 Here are some ingredients shared by many of the great streets in these four cities:

-1) Roadways— The Neighborhood streets have just one—or no—vehicle lanes, which allow wider sidewalks.
+1) Narrow Roadways— The small streets have just one—or no—vehicle lanes.
 Many streets have no curbs, which sends a message to pedestrians that the streets are theirs.
-Some use bollards as props or for leaning or to carrying on a conversation.
+Some use bollards as props or for leaning or carrying on a conversation.

-2) Storefronts—Inside out - Storefronts feature big windows showing their wares, with merchan ise displays often spilling out directly onto the sidewalk.
+2) Storefronts Turned Inside-out - Storefronts feature big windows or fully open fronts showing their wares, with merchandise/food displays often spilling out directly onto the sidewalk.

 5) Distinctive Signs and Lighting—This helps highlight the unique identity of the neighborhood.